tomczykm/achtung/README.md

 ### Building on Linux

-1. Install CMake, git, build essentials, SDL2 and its extensions.
-On distros with apt, run: `sudo apt install cmake git build-essential libsdl2-dev libsdl2-image-dev`
+1. Install CMake, git, build essentials and required development libraries.
+On distros with apt, run: `sudo apt install cmake git build-essential libsfml-dev`
 2. Download sources: `git clone https://github.com/tomczykm/freeachtung.git && cd freeachtung && git submodule update --init --recursive`
 3. Go to `build` directory, generate Makefile and build the project: `cd build && cmake .. && make`
 4. Run `./freeachtung` to play the game

-You may also optionally run unit test with `make test`.
+You may also build tests with `cmake --build . --target tests` and run with `make test`.

 ### Building on Windows